dmitry-semenov/SupportEngineer-offline-exercise/README.md

 1. Download and install Docker from https://docs.docker.com/install/ for your OS
 2. Start Docker in your system (you should see the whale icon somewhere on your screen)
 3. Clone this repo you're in right now.
 Near the top, click the green `clone or download` button and choose your preferred method - HTTPS or SSH.
+For more information you can read through here - https://help.github.com/en/github/using-git/which-remote-url-should-i-use.
 4. `cd` into `SupportEngineer-offline-excercise`
 5. Type `./docker_exec.sh`, this command will setup the rails app, and prepare the database.psql -h db -p 5432 -U postgres